RedSiege/EDD/README.md

 convertsidtoname - Converts a SID to the corresponding group or domain name (use the -u option for providing the SID value )

+getforest - returns the name of the current forest

+getforestdomains - returns the name of all domains in the current forest